Adamslab/OpenSlider/Marlin/ReadMe.md

 OpenSlider runs on Marlin.

-A modified branch of the 2.0 bugfix branch is included, preconfigured for the SKR 1.3 and TMC2130 drivers.
+A branch of 2.0.x bugfix is included, preconfigured for the SKR 1.3 and TMC2130 drivers.

 Marlinfw.org